meetmikey/workers/README.md

 a repository for generic "workers".
-Workers pull jobs off a queue and delegate jobs to other libraries (i.e. create image thumbnails, generate previews for files)
+Workers pull jobs off worker queue and delegate jobs to other libraries (i.e. create image thumbnails, generate previews for files)